nqdu/spmst/doc/UserManual.md

 This manual provides guidance on using the `SPMST` package to perform 2D/3D surface wave ray-based tomography of shear wave velocities.
 These package includes 3 programs:

-- Synthesize phase velocity travel time for a given 2-D phase velocity map and topography.
+- Synthesize phase velocity travel time for a given 2-D phase velocity map, and a given topography.
 - 2-D phase velocity tomography (from dispersion to phase maps).
 - 3-D direct inversion of both phase/group dispersion curves.